 We will ride on residential streets and trails, many of which have protected bike facilities.
 When necessary, we will ride on the sidewalk or walk our bikes.
-Campers will always be surrounded by instructors.
+Campers will always be surrounded by our counselors, WABA staff, and/or volunteers.
 We will always ride as a “bike train” — single file, with adults in the front and the back of the formation.
 For us, the best decision is always the safest decision, so our rides are designed first and foremost with camper safety in mind.

 Do students bring their own bikes to camp?
 What if my child doesn’t have a bike?

 Students are encouraged to bring their own bikes to camp.
 If your student will ride their own bicycle during camp, you must have the bike checked over by a qualified mechanic before camp starts.
 After registration, you’ll receive a Bicycle Inspection Form that you can use to have your child’s bike checked out by a qualified bike mechanic.
 If you don’t know how to find a bike mechanic, we can help.

 Additionally, WABA has a small youth bike fleet.
 We are able to provide a limited number of bikes to students who do not have their own for the duration of the session.
 If you indicate that your child does not have a bike in your application form, we will do our best to match your camper with an appropriate bicycle to use during the program.